godotengine/godot-website/collections/_article/why-does-godot-use-servers-and-rids.md

 Servers work very well in Godot, and even allow for some extra goodies:

 * Background loading and information processing on threads works great (e.g. generating terrain), because each thread can create content, then register it via a single channel.
 * It's easy to tell when something has changed by just checking the command data.
-This allows Godot behaviours such as not redrawing the editor screen if nothing changed.
+This allows Godot behaviors such as not redrawing the editor screen if nothing changed.
 * Switching between single and multi-threaded server is easy, as it just requires an adapter server that provides the command buffering.